someweisguy/esp_dmx/README.md

 - `RDM_RESPONSE_TYPE_ACK_TIMER` indicates that the responder is unable to supply the requested GET information or SET confirmation within the required response time.
 When sending this response, responding devices include an estimated response time that must elapse before the responder can provide the required information.
 - `RDM_RESPONSE_TYPE_NACK_REASON` indicates that the responder is unable to reply with the requested GET information or unable to process the specified SET command.
 Responding devices must include a NACK reason code in their response.
 NACK reason codes are enumerated in the [appendix](#nack-reason-codes).

 Two additional response types are defined for this library.
-Responders will not send packets with these response types.
 These response types are included to assist users with processing RDM data.

 - `RDM_RESPONSE_TYPE_NONE` indicates that no response was received.
 - `RDM_RESPONSE_TYPE_INVALID` indicates that a response was received, but the response was invalid.
 This can occur for several reasons including an invalid checksum, or an invalid packet format.